Genesis GV80: South Korea

 On August 30, 2021, the GV80 was officially released with a change in the model year.
-The 2022 GV80 added a six-seater model with independent seats in the second row from the existing 5/7 seat model.
-In addition, it expanded the front-wheel monoblock brake caliper to the gasoline 2.5 turbo model and 3.0 diesel model.
-It also added a copper colour to the caliper of the gasoline 3.5 turbo model.
+The 2022 GV80 added a six-seater model with independent seats in the second row from the existing 5/7-seat model.
+In addition, it expanded the front-wheel monoblock brake caliper to the petrol 2.5 turbo model and 3.0 diesel model.
+It also added a copper colour to the caliper of the petrol 3.5 turbo model.

 Mauna Red and Barossa Burgundy (glossy/matte) were added to the exterior, while Urban Brown and Vanilla Beige two-tone colours were added to the standard design model.

 United States

 In the United States, it was launched in November 2020 for the 2021 model year.
-It is available in rear-wheel-drive, for the Standard, Advanced and Prestige trim levels and powered by the 2.5-liter turbocharged engine.
-All-wheel-drive is also offered with the 3.5-liter V6 twin-turbo for the AWD Standard, AWD Advanced, AWD Advanced+ and AWD Prestige trim levels available.
+It is available in rear-wheel drive, for the Standard, Advanced and Prestige trim levels and powered by the 2.5-litre turbocharged engine.
+All-wheel drive is also offered with the 3.5-litre V6 twin-turbo for the AWD Standard, AWD Advanced, AWD Advanced+ and AWD Prestige trim levels available.